 At Windmill Hill, we recognise that children's early language is fundamental to learning (and becoming a skilled, confident reader) so we provide a range of interventions that concentrate on supporting children's communication development.
-These include Talk Boost, Wellcomm and ChatterBug.
+These include Talk Boost and Wellcomm.
+We also work closely with external agencies, such as Chatterbug, to support our children with the greatest needs.